KathpaliaChirag/IITD-Mtech-CSE--the-unfiltered-version/README.md

 **HVA and part-time / sponsored programs** have an in-person written test followed by interviews. the written test covers: data structures and algorithms, hardware and software systems, probability and linear algebra, discrete mathematics and logic. there's a sample paper on the official admissions page - go through it if you're applying for HVA.

+**MSR offers come on the IITD portal directly - not on COAP.** unlike most other programs, if you get an MSR offer you won't see it on COAP. keep an eye on the IITD portal separately.

 **one thing different from other IITs:**

 **there is no order of preference system here.** unlike other IITs where you can rank programs, IIT Delhi requires you to fill a separate application for each program independently. so if you want to apply to both M.Tech CSE and M.Tech Ctech, that's two separate forms. keep this in mind and don't miss any program you want to be considered for.